hechoendrupal/drupal-console-book/en/using/how-to-use-drupal-console-in-a-multisite-installation.md

 Drupal Console provides support for Drupal multi-site installations.
 This project provides the `multisite:debug` command to debug multi-site installations and the `--uri` option to interact with multi-site installations.

 ### How to list all known multi sites
+Drupal Console uses the sites/sites.php file to determine the multi site configuration.
+See sites/example.site.php how to configure this file.
 ```
 drupal multisite:debug